Uremide Tablets is a brand of medicine containing the active ingredient furosemide (frusemide).

 - no production or no passing of urine

 - low sodium levels in your blood

 - jaundice or history of jaundice in newborns or infants

 Do not take this medicine if you are pregnant.
 It may affect your developing baby if you take it during pregnancy.

-Do not take Uremide if you are breast-feeding or planning to breast-feed.
-The active ingredient, frusemide, passes into breast milk and there is a possibility your baby may be affected.
+Do not take Uremide if you are breastfeeding or planning to breast-feed.
+The active ingredient, furosemide (frusemide), passes into breast milk and there is a possibility your baby may be affected.

 Do not take this medicine after the expiry date (Exp.) printed on the pack.
 If you take it after the expiry date has passed, it may not work as well.

 Do not take Uremide if the packaging is torn or shows signs of tampering.